 Glenelg Shire Council acknowledges that volunteering plays a pivotal role in empowering individuals, facilitating active community participation and building inclusive and resilient communities in which we can all flourish.

-Council’s commitment to the local volunteering sector has been previously demonstrated by the establishment of the Volunteer Advisory Committee in 2011, and the GSC Volunteer Strategic Plan 2011-2014.
+Council’s commitment to the local volunteering sector has been previously demonstrated by the establishment of the Volunteer and Wellbeing Advisory Committee (formally known as the Volunteer Advisory Committee), and the GSC Volunteer Strategic Plan 2015-2016.